HunainNaeemAnwar/prompts_library/linkedIn_prompts.md

 - Attached File (Optional): {file} → If user attaches a file, read and incorporate its key points into the description.

 Instructions:

-1. If a file is attached, read it carefully and extract the main points, insights, or examples to include in the post.
+1. If a file is attached, read it carefully and include its main points naturally; if no file is attached, rely solely on the topic and context provided.
-2. Begin with a compelling hook that aligns with the user role, topic, and style.
-3. Include 2–3 key insights, tips, or perspectives tailored to the audience level.
-4. Conclude with a call-to-action as per {CTA_type}.
-5. Ensure the description length matches {description_length}.
-6. Maintain a tone according to {tone} and style specified.
-7. Use clear, concise, and professional language.
+2. Use clear, concise, and professional language.
-8. If the topic, file content, or context is unclear, ask clarifying questions before generating content.
+3. If the topic, file content, or context is unclear, ask clarifying questions before generating conte

-Output Format:
-- Hook:
-- Insights (include file points if provided):
-- Conclusion / CTA:
 ```

 ### Variables: